weiw3127/extension-reminder/README.md

 [reminder UI on CodePen](https://codepen.io/bwlw3127/pen/jOLYPvx)
 ## Situation
-Data cleansing is a big part of any data analyst's duty.
-But it's also a chore phase that we will never enjoy.
+Data cleansing is a big part of any data analyst's day.
+But it's also a chore phase that will never be enjoyed.

 As a data team for a new internet product, there are always issues that we have to deal with: